AndrewIngram/django-extra-views/README.rst

-django-extra-views - The missing class-based generic views for Django
+django-extra-views-ng - The missing class-based generic views for Django
 =====================================================================

 Django's class-based generic views are great, they let you accomplish a large number of web application design patterns in relatively few lines of code.
 They do have their limits though, and that's what this library of views aims to overcome.